 \subsection{Chromatic aberrations}

 Due to the use of refractive optics, some level of chromatic aberration is present in the setup.
-This aberration mainly manifests as a wavelength-dependence of the spatial dimension on the CCD camera of the imaging spectrometer.
+This aberration manifests mainly as a wavelength dependence of the spatial dimension on the CCD camera of the imaging spectrometer.

-To visualize the distortions, we take whitelight reflectance images from a calibration sample of micro-patterned parallel gold stripes (0.8 \textmu m wide with unequal spacing) fabricated on Si/SiO$_2$. \fig{fig:imcorr} a shows a microscope image of the white light linefocus on this sample.
+To visualize the distortions, we take white light reflectance images from a calibration sample of micro-patterned stripes of 5/50 nm thick Cr/Au with 0.8 \textmu m width and unequal spacing, fabricated on Si/SiO$_2$. \fig{fig:imcorr} a shows a microscope image of the white light line-focus on this sample.
 The corresponding spectral image, taken with the spectrograph, is shown in \fig{fig:imcorr} b.
-The vertical direction corresponds to the spatial dimension along the line focus.
-Since the gold has a higher reflectance than Si/SiO$_2$ across this wavelength range, the gold appears as bright lines in the spectral dimension.
+The vertical direction corresponds to the spatial dimension along the line-focus.
+Since gold has a higher reflectance than Si/SiO$_2$ across this wavelength range, it appears as bright lines in the spectral dimension.

 The lines in the spectral image are tilted, which is also seen in the different sizes of the vertical cuts at three different wavelengths, plotted in Figure \ref{fig:imcorr} d.
 These distortions need to be corrected in order to retrieve the actual reflectance (or photoluminescence) spectra at each spatial point from horizontal cuts of the image.